MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/create-update-entity-definitions-using-web-api.md

 ---
-title: "Create and update entity definitions using the Web API (PowerApps Common Data Service for Apps) | MicrosoftDocs"
+title: "Create and update entity definitions using the Web API (Common Data Service for Apps) | Microsoft Docs"
 description: "Learn about creating and updating entity definitions using the Web API." ms.custom: "" ms.date: 06/15/2018